How To Create and Distribute Virtual Machines with the IGEL Managed Hypervisor (IMH)

 • Autostart: When enabled, the virtual machine will be started automatically

 • Disk Image is immutable: If enabled, changes in the virtual machine will be gone when it is restarted.
-If this is disabled (default), changes in the virtual machine will persist after a restart.
+This overrides the settings for Role as described in Exporting Your VM Image to a Server for Distribution, step 3.

 • MAC address for virtual interface: You can specify the MAC address of your virtual machine’s network interface.
 This is useful if the software in your virtual machine is licensed for a specific MAC address.